trantdai/trantdai.github.io/resume.md

 - Actively drive initiatives that identify opportunities to optimise, automate or rationalise activities across Cyber Security controls
 - Drive efficiencies and productivity gains through implementation of automation functions/solutions across Cyber Security group to uplift Cyber posture.
 These include privileged service account creation automation, Splunk onboarding automation, Akamai automation
 - Influence and drive practice of Automation standardisation across Cyber Security group
-- Undertake a vital role in the technical hiring process via conducting the resume screening and technical interviews to make sure only qualified candidates are selected
+- Conduct resume screening and technical interviews as part of hiring processes to ensure only qualified candidates are selected
 - Train Security Architects in SDLC and secure coding as they transition to the Security Engineering roles

 **Achievements**